-Cat Ward is managing director at JFFLabs.
+Cat Ward is vice president of the Employer Mobilization team.
 She leads JFF’s efforts to engage the private sector as a strategic force for good.

 Cat founded and manages JFF’s Corporate Action Platform and Advisory Services practice.
 She leads a team that advises companies on envisioning, developing, and implementing strategies that are good for multiple stakeholders—including workers, businesses, and communities.

 - Corporate practice change

 - Program design and development